portmanteaufolio/inhouse-ml/README.md

 # In-house ML Onboarding
-In-house ML is a way of calling "in-datawarehouse machine learning".
+`Inhouse ML` stands for `In data warehouse machine learning`, the datawarehouse equivalent of `in db machine learning`.
 This repo is to collect and evaluate public resources to write onboarding materials for training purposes.

 # Fair Use